NotLoBi/NotLoBi/README.md

     - Google Lens / Reverse Google Search (search for image apparition on the Internet) : https://lens.google.com/
     - Yandex Image (search for image apparition on the Internet) : https://yandex.com/images/
     - TinEye (search for image apparition on the Internet) : https://tineye.com/
+    - FaceCheck (search for a face on the Internet) : https://facecheck.id/

   - <i>STEGANALYSIS</i>
     - Aperisolve (complete steganalysis tool) : https://www.aperisolve.com/